medic/cht-docs/content/en/apps/reference/forms/app.md

 - **Contact Selector**: Select a contact, such as a person or place, and save their UUID in the report.
 In v3.10.0 or above, set the field type to `string` and appearance to `select-contact type-{{contact_type_1}} type-{{contact_type_2}} ...`.
 If no contact type appearance is specified then all contact types will be returned.
 For v3.9.0 and below, set the field type to `db:{{contact_type}}` and appearance to `db-object`.
 - **Rapid Diagnostic Test capture**: Take a picture of a Rapid Diagnotistic Test and save it with the report.
 Works with [rdt-capture Android application](https://github.com/medic/rdt-capture/).
 To use create a string field with appearance `mrdt-verify`.
 - **Simprints registration**: Register a patient with the Simprints biometric tool.
 To include in a form create a `string` field with `appearance` of `simprints-reg`.
 Requires the Simprints app connected with hardware, or [mock app](https://github.com/medic/mocksimprints).
 Demo only, not ready for production since API key is hardcoded.
+- **Display Base64 Image**: Available in +3.13.0.
+To display an image based on a field containing the Base64 encode value, add the appearance `display-base64-image` to a field type `text`.
+- **Android App Launcher**: Available in +3.13.0 and in Android device only.
+A widget to launch an Android app that receives and sends data back to an app form in CHT-Core.
+See more details in the [Android App Launcher](#android-app-launcher).

-The code for these widgets can be found in the [CHT Core Framework repo](https://github.com/medic/cht-core/tree/master/webapp/src/js/enketo/widgets).
+The code for these widgets can be found in the [CHT Core Framework repository](https://github.com/medic/cht-core/tree/master/webapp/src/js/enketo/widgets).

 ### Contact Selector